bnnguyen8/Capstone-Project/README.md

 ## Features

-Users are provided with an account and password when they register at the library counter, then they download the app to use:

 1. Create Notes: Users can create new notes with a title and body text.
 2. Edit Notes: Users can edit the contents of existing notes.
 3. Delete Notes: Users can delete an existing note.